dhis2/json-tree/README.md

 ```
 While being convenient to define the user has full control over conversions and
 weather or not properties are used on the value level or the node level (city).
-This also allows to put any kind of logic, e.g. for defaults in the property
+This also allows for logic in the property methods (e.g. for default or parsing).
-methods.

 ```java
 String json = """